-You always have a 100% nonforfeitable or "vested" right to your Employee Contributions, Employer Fixed Contributions, Catch-up Contributions, and rollover contributions under the Plan.
+You always have a 100% nonforfeitable or "vested" right to your Employee Contributions, Employer Fixed Contributions, Catch-up Contributions, and rollover contributions (and any associated investment earnings) under the Plan.

-You will become vested in your Employer Matching Contributions when you have completed three Vesting Years (or if sooner, when you attain the later of age 65 or the fifth anniversary of your participation in the Plan, while an employee of the University, or after June 30, 2014, the Hospital).
+You will become vested in your Employer Matching Contributions when you have completed three Vesting Years (or if sooner, when you attain the later of age 65 or the fifth anniversary of your participation in the Plan, while an employee of the Hospital, or after June 30, 2014, the University).

-If you terminate employment with the University before becoming vested in your Employer Matching Contributions, you will forfeit those amounts on the earlier of (A) the date you receive payment of the vested portion of your account, or (B) the date you incur five consecutive Breaks in Service.
-If, after receiving payment of the vested portion of your account, you return to the University in employment covered by the Plan before you have five Breaks in Service, you will have the right to repay to the Plan the full amount of the distribution that you previously received.
+If you terminate employment with the Hospital (or, as of June 30, 2014, the University) before becoming vested in your Employer Matching Contributions, you will forfeit those amounts on the earlier of (A) the date you receive payment of the vested portion of your account, or (B) the date you incur five consecutive Breaks in Service.
+If, after receiving payment of the vested portion of your account, you return to the Hospital (and/or, as of June 30, 2014, if you return to the University) in employment covered by the Plan before you have five Breaks in Service, you will have the right to repay to the Plan the full amount of the distribution that you previously received.
 If you do so, the full amount of Employer Matching Contributions that you previously forfeited will be restored to your account.